 I-20 Texas Corridor Study

 TxDOT works to deliver a safe, reliable and integrated transportation system.
-The I-20 Texas Corridor Study, conducted by TxDOT’s Department of Transportation Planning and Programming Division, will identify multimodal needs and prioritize improvements that facilitate the movement of people and goods from east to west Texas.
+The I-20 Texas Corridor Study, conducted by TxDOT’s Freight, Trade, and Connectivity Section of the Transportation Planning and Programming Division, will identify multimodal needs and prioritize improvements that facilitate the movement of people and goods from east to west Texas.
 The study area spans along I-20 from the I-10 junction in Reeves County to the Texas/Louisiana state line, a distance of 635 miles.
 I-20 is one of the primary east-west travel routes in Texas.
 The corridor is used for travel, trade and as a primary evacuation route from I-635 to the Texas/Louisiana state border in case of an emergency.

 The I-20 Corridor Study is critical to maintaining both a regional and national transportation system that is safe, efficient and responsive to future growth.

 Fill Out a Survey Today

 TxDOT wants to know how you use I-20 and what improvements can be made to I-20.
 Fill out this survey by Dec.
 10, 2021.

 Potential improvements to the I-20 corridor will be identified in collaboration with the stakeholders and public by analyzing multiple elements, such as:

 - Multimodal passenger and freight options